Caleb & Brown

 Diversify Risk (To a Point)

-These three tips can help you diversify your portfolio;
+These three tips can help you diversify your portfolio:

-Invest in assets with different risk profiles: Distribute your investments across large, medium, and small-cap crypto assets and give them appropriate weightings.
+Invest in assets with different risk profiles:Distribute your investments across large, medium, and small-cap crypto assets and allocate them appropriately.
 Generally, the lower the market cap, the higher the risk.
 Your risk profile will determine what's best for you, but consider striking a balance between each category.
+You can check crypto asset market caps at CoinGecko or CoinMarketCap.

 Include Stablecoins